CoralMapping/GlobalMappingRegions/README.md

 # GlobalMappingRegions

-This repository contain region masks delivered by UQ team for Vulcan team to request Planet data
+This repository contain region masks delivered by UQ team for Vulcan team to request Planet data.
+This repo will be updated when regions masks become available from UQ team

 # REGIONS LOADED as of 9/04/2020

 1. South West Pacific
 2. West Micronesia
 3. Northern Caribbean and Bahamas